 - Delaware EPSCoR RII — Experimental Program to Stimulate Competitive Research Student research opportunities in biological and environmental sciences for conducting year-round or summer research working with faculty research mentors in both the College of Agriculture & Related Sciences and the College of Mathematics, Natural Sciences and Technology

-- Greater Philadelphia AMP — Alliance for Minority Participation in the Sciences Scholarships for undergraduate and graduate studies, career preparation, networking opportunities.
-(Contact the Mathematical Sciences Dept for details.)
+- Bridge to the Doctorate: Greater Philadelphia AMP — Alliance for Minority Participation in the Sciences Scholarships for graduate/doctoral studies, career preparation, networking opportunities.
+(Contact Dr. Mazen Shahin for details.)

 - HBCU-UP SMILE — Historically-Black Colleges and Universities Undergraduate Program SMILE Project Science and Mathematics Initiative for Learning Enrichment (SMILE) project offers paid research positions, peer mentoring, summer pre-college program

 - HSRC — Hydrogen Storage Research Center Studies in hydrogen storage and ecologically-friendly fuel storage options, scholarships and internships available.
 (Contact the Chemistry Dept for details.)